 Smaller cucumbers is a recent find for me.
 Perhaps it is the size and the harder skin that makes them better than simple cucumber sticks.
 But the difference is discernible.
 I hand them out at play dates to all kids in the house.
 Keep things calm for ...
 5-10mins.

-A small cups with frozen peas or corn is a great snack.
+A small cup of frozen peas is a great snack.
 Small things to pick at, and the cold is good.
-Again very orally satisfying.
+Very orally satisfying.

 The old farmer knew a thing of two about sensory integration.